Willcox & Gibbs

 then engaged the firm of J. R. Brown

-Sharpe of Providence, Rhode Island, to produce the sewing
+Sharpe of Providence, Rhode Island, to produce their sewing

-until after the Second World War finishing in 1948.
-They are still
+until after the Second World War, finishing in 1948 when they

-one of the premier precision engineers in America.
+one of the premier precision engineers in America, though the

 Joseph Richard Brown opened

 a shop in Providence under the name David Brown & Son

 clocks, watches and

 Lucien Sharpe joined the business as an apprentice in 1848

 and became a full partner in J.R.
 Brown & Sharpe in 1853.

 Lucien Sharpe also went on to join the W&G company.